|Kachin Independence Organisation/ Kachin Independence Army (KIO/KIA)||

-Discussions were held on cooperation with the government in the prevention and control of COVID-19 and the KIO recommended issuing peace declarations be issued in accordance with the government’s COVID-19 policy of no discrimination against people living in any part of the state.
-On December 28th, 2018, the group had also called on the Tatmadaw to declare a nationwide ceasefire.
+The KIO held discussions on working with the government on the prevention and control of COVID-19 in 2020.
+It recommended the issuance of peace declarations in line with the government’s COVID-19 policy of no discrimination against people living in any part of the state.

 Ceasefire & Peace Process:

 Previously: 22 liaison offices in Kachin and Shan states under the 1994: Myitkyina and Bhamo.

 KIO’s technical advisory team office is also running as a liaison office.

 KIO Justice and Negotiation center

 Located: Prang Ngawn village, Loijay Township, Kachin State, Myanmar

 KIO’s Technical Advisory Team